snukem/snukem.github.io/about.md

 - Collaborate with Model Risk Director to align team priorities, assess capacity, balance workloads, and coordinate new initiatives.
 - Conduct regular 1-on-1s with direct reports to manage and support individual project progress.
-- Perform tasks required by Model Risk Analysts, as described below.
+- Perform tasks required of Model Risk Analysts, as described below.

 **Model Risk Analyst (2020 - 2025)**